 ‘You can crash at mine if you like,' she said.

-By the time they got to Marie's, Roy was sweating.
-The gear from Gedwin Street wasn’t so good after all, and he needed to save what he had left for the morning.
+By the time they got to Marie's, Roy was sweating and shaking.
+The gear from Gedwin Street wasn’t so good after all, and he wanted to save the last bit of gear for the morning.

 ‘Don't spose ya got anythin?'

 ‘Valium any good?'
 Marie reached into her bag.